yomorun/yomo-vhq-backend/README.md

 There are 3 parts in this Realtime Presence Sync Service:

 1. **Websocket Server**: accepts WebSocket connections from Web Browsers
-2. **Presence Sender Service**: a YoMo Server responsible for send presence to other nodes
+2. **Presence Sender Service**: a YoMo Server responsible for dispatch presence to other nodes
-3. **Presence Receiver Service**: a YoMo Server responsible for recieve presence from Sender
+3. **Presence Receiver Service**: a YoMo Server responsible for recieving presence from Senders

 By YoMo, we create an event stream from Bob to Alice, sync all presence from Bob to Alice.
 Assume Bob and Alice are all in Europe, they connect to same mesh node: